WaiYanMHein/WaiYanMHein/README.md

 - 👋 Hi, I’m @WaiYanMHein
-- 👀 I’m interested in Modding and Machine Learning
+- 👀 I’m interested in Machine Learning and Cybersecurity
-- 🌱 I’m currently learning C++ and Lua
+- 🌱 I’m currently learning the theory on cracking passwords
-- 💞️ I’m looking to collaborate on CK3 Mod Projects
+- 💞️ I’m looking to collaborate on CK3 modding
 - 📫 How to reach me : waiyanmouhain.17@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Error 404